R300-AI/ITRI-AI-Hub/README.md

 # ITRI AI Hub
-The ITRI AI Hub provides a comprehensive AI infrastructure solution to help enterprises construct a compliant, secure, and sophisticated artificial intelligence system.
+The ITRI AI Hub provides a comprehensive AI infrastructure solution to help enterprises construct a Compliant, Secure, and High Energy Efficiency artificial intelligence system.
+Developers can find the optimal resources on this platform for implementing a variety of sophisticated application services

 Developers can find the optimal resources for various applications on this platform.